 We value transparency, shared responsibility, and inclusiveness in decisions that impact our marine environments.

-We use our existing partnerships and expanding network of ocean and coastal professionals working to realize the benefits of open ocean data and cross-sector approaches for managing our coasts and oceans.
+We use existing partnerships and the expanding network of professionals to develop cross-sector approaches for managing open ocean and coastal data.
 Open information sharing helps us to identify environmental and social change earlier and to adapt sooner— together.

 Through our proactive and integrated approach to coastal and ocean data sharing, COINAtlantic is contributing to a clearer picture of our oceans and how they are changing and, in turn, to truly sustainable management of coastal and marine environments and resources in Atlantic Canada.